-David Lippincott enters his second season with the Silver and Black as linebackers coach, after serving 10 seasons with the Cincinnati Bengals.
-He begins his 12th season in the NFL, while holding 19 years of coaching experience at both the collegiate and professional level.
+David Lippincott enters his third season with the Silver and Black as linebackers coach, after serving 10 seasons with the Cincinnati Bengals.
+He begins his 13th season in the NFL, while holding 20 years of coaching experience at both the collegiate and professional level.

 Lippincott completed his 10th season with the Bengals in 2017, with the campaign marking his seventh year as a full-time member of the staff, having served the first three as a coaching assistant.
 During his full-time tenure, the Bengals made the playoffs in five-of-seven seasons, winning AFC North titles twice (2013 and 2015) during that span.